 The strangest thing happened on my way to ordering new chefs jackets; I discovered the most amazing honey I’ve ever eaten.
 You see, Jeff and I have been doing a lot of TV appearances recently to promote our book.
 I decided that my old worn out chocolate covered chefs jackets just weren’t going to cut it on HDTV and so I decided to splurge on some new ones.
 I consulted a few friends and found they were unanimous on where to go shopping; Crooked Brook.

-I got the recipe from Emily Luchetti’s Four-Star Desserts:
+I got the honey cake recipe from Emily Luchetti’s Four-Star Desserts:

 1/2 pound (2 sticks) unsalted butter, softened